Samuel Hall (printer): Career

 On February 14, 1776, Hall's brother and partner, Ebenezer, died, leaving a wife and child, and with Samuel publishing the paper on his own again.
-In April 1776 Hall moved his newspaper to Boston, and continued printing his paper, now simply called The New England Chronicle, with The Essex Gazette removed from the title, and operated there until 1781, until he returned to Salem.Holmes, 1801, p.
-19 In June he sold out to Powars & Willis, who renamed the newspaper The Independent Chronicle.
+In April 1776 Hall moved his newspaper to Boston, and continued printing his paper, now simply called The New England Chronicle, with The Essex Gazette removed from the title, and operated there until 1781, until he returned to Salem.
+In June he sold out to Powars & Willis, who renamed the newspaper The Independent Chronicle.
 He continued printing in Salem until November 1785, after which time he returned to Boston, and established another printing house, along with a book store, in Cornhill.
 In the Gazette of November 15, 1785, Hall stated his reasons for moving back to Boston, in that the taxes on advertising had cost him much business and that it was recommended by trusted friends that he move from Salem.

 Hall took on other printing assignments, which include the printing of The History of Cambridge in 1801, by Abiel Holmes.